 Due to the continuous requests from our students, in the Spring 2020, the Spanish program offered the first Spanish 1 Hybrid course during the pandemic.
 Despite the fact that many students were forced to withdraw because of pandemic related issues, the course reached a satisfying success rate of 71%.
-Our department recognizes the impact of hybrid and online courses in relation to our program student success rate.
+Fall 2021 we scheduled 4 hybrid classes.
+Only one class had enough students to be taught.
+The other three were cancelled.
+Our department recognizes the impact of online courses in relation to our program student success rate.
 For example, these online courses provide students with more school or work schedule flexibility, alleviate possible transportation barriers for student that commute, and provide parents the opportunity to study from home while they take care of their family.
-For this reason, we plan to offer more hybrid and online courses in Fall 2021 and be able to expand to all Spanish levels.
+For this reason, we plan to offer more online courses in Spring 2022 and be able to expand to all Spanish levels.

-In 2020, 19 AA-T degrees and 16 Interpreter Certificates were awarded; and the number of certificates awarded.
+In 2020, 18 AA-T degrees and 15 Interpreter Certificates were awarded; The Spanish Program makes a valuable contribution to the community by producing quality Spanish Interpreters.
+Students who go on to become qualified interpreters in courts and in the medical field.
 Some graduates of our program have completed their MA degrees and work for COS as adjunct faculty.
 Other graduates teach in Community Colleges and local high schools in the Central Valley.